Health and Safety at Work etc Act 1974

 When using hazardous substances, employers should consider how these substances cause harm and whether a different substance or process can be used to reduce risk.
-For instance, painting rather than spraying paint reduces the risk or vapour inhalation.
+For instance, painting rather than spraying paint reduces the risk of vapor inhalation.

 The Provision and Use of Work Equipment Regulations 1998 (PUWER)

-The Provision and Use of Work Equipment Regulations 1998 place duties on businesses and organisations who own, use or operate work equipment.
+The Provision and Use of Work Equipment Regulations 1998 place duties on businesses and organisations that own, use, or operate work equipment.
 Under these regulations, employers must ensure any equipment provided or used is:

 - Suitable for the intended use.